afattahi1387/blog-site-created-with-flask/README.md

 For definition Database name, You should change `DB_NAME` in config.py.

+### Create uploads folder and articles_images folder in static folder

+For use upload file in this project, You should create uploads folder and articles_images folder in static folder.

 ### Use this project

 Now you can Use this project.